scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 During both visits, we co-located the [Scala Spree](https://github.com/scalacenter/sprees) event ([Paris](https://scala.io/workshops), [Warsaw](https://www.meetup.com/scalawaw/events/289954415/)).
 Scala Spree is an opportunity for Scala users to contribute to their favorite open-source projects.
 For the OSS maintainers, it is an opportunity to gain new contributors.
 Scala Spree is an on-site hackathon event where Scala users are coding on their Scala OSS of choice for 4 hours, and the maintainers of those OSS help them by answering questions and showing the ropes.
 Ultimately, this is a good way for the community to get to know each other and build fruitful collaborations.

 We had around 20 people on both events.

+We also participated by giving a talk at the local Lausanne Meetup on 22nd December.

+Last, we were happy to have another opportunity to collaborate in person with our close partners, Lightbend Scala team, in October.
+These in-person sessions help us even better to sync up and progress with our projects.

 ### Scala Center's Marketing Materials